Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Nyst om-type preconditioner

-The Schur complement $S$ is used as input for the next Cholesky iteration.
-Thereby, the effect of all previous inducing columns is accounted for, before choosing the next column.
 The largest diagonal element of $S$ indicates the next inducing column, by which the approximation error is minimized according to the trace norm~\cite{Harbrecht2012}.
-Since the trace is equal to the sum of all eigenvalues, this pivot rule focuses on the columns which are expressive for the current dominant eigendirections.
-Despite being a greedy approach, the incomplete Cholesky systematically orthogonalizes correlated columns and thereby ensures a set of linearly independent columns, which enhances representative power and improves numerical stability~\cite{foster2009stable}.
-In this way, and in contrast to leverage score sampling, correlated inducing columns are avoided.
-This leads to close to optimal accuracy in practise and a theoretically guaranteed exponential convergence for sufficiently high exponential eigenvalue decay rates \cite{Harbrecht2012}.
-This procedure can be used as a column sampling scheme, by keeping track of the column index that is removed in each step.
+Since the trace is equal to the sum of all eigenvalues, this pivot rule focuses on the columns which are most representative for the remaining dominant spectral components in each Cholesky iteration.
+Despite being a greedy approach, the incomplete Cholesky systematically orthogonalizes correlated columns and thereby ensures linear independence, which enhances the representative power of the preconditioner~\cite{foster2009stable}.
+This leads close to optimal accuracy (comparable to SVD) in practise and theoretically guaranteed exponential convergence for exponentially decaying eigenvalue spectra\cite{Harbrecht2012}.
 Note that, if identical inducing columns are chosen for the incomplete Cholesky algorithm and the Nystr\"om method, both methods are equivalent \cite{kumar2009sampling, patel2016deterministic}.
-However, the incomplete Cholesky algorithm is as costly as the overall preconditioner approach $\mathcal{O}(k^2\,n)$~\cite{Harbrecht2012}, whereas the cost for the leverage scores estimation can be readily adapted by the fidelity of the approximation scheme~\cite{cohen2015uniform}.
-We present an efficient implementation in \Cref{app-sec:ICD}.
+The incomplete Cholesky algorithm is as costly as the overall Nyström preconditioner $\mathcal{O}(k^2\,n)$~\cite{Harbrecht2012} (i.e. it doubles the runtime costs).
+In contrast, the cost for the leverage scores estimation can be readily adapted by the fidelity of the approximation scheme~\cite{cohen2015uniform}.
+Even though all three approaches are in the same complexity class $\mathcal{O}(k^2 n)$, their computational pre-factors are ordered according to (i) uniform sampling, (ii) leverage score sampling and (iii) incomplete Cholesky, also see \Cref{fig:schematic_low_rank} (bottom panel).
+We present an efficient incomplete Cholesky implementation in \Cref{app-sec:ICD}.